|

 Converting Payroll from USD/Multicurrency to Zimbabwe Gold

-This guide will assist in converting an existing payroll from United Stated Dollar to Zimbabwe Gold.
+This guide will assist in converting an existing payroll from United States Dollar/ Multicurrency to Zimbabwe Gold.

 Step 1: Setting up Zimbabwe Gold Tax Table

-Once an employee is remunerated in full Zimbabwe Gold, ZIMRA require that the employees be taxed using the Zimbabwe Gold (ZiG) tax table.
+When an employee is being remunerated solely in Zimbabwe Gold, ZIMRA requires that the employee be taxed using the Zimbabwe Gold (ZiG) tax table.
 Setting up a tax split will help to separate periods in your payroll that have the United States Dollar currency from those that will make use of Zimbabwe Gold currency and will make reporting simpler.

 3. Click on OK when done to save changes.